danawanzer/stats-with-jamovi/docs/04-one-way-anova.md

 ## Interpreting results

-Once we are satisfied we have satisfied the assumptions for the independent t-test, we can interpret our results.
+Once we are satisfied we have satisfied the assumptions for the one-way ANOVA, we can interpret our results.

 \begin{figure}